Go to content

 Figure 1: The spectrum of visible light (Source: Wikipedia)

 A beam of light is the combination of a large number of photons.
 What differs between light sources is the quantities of photons emitted at each wavelength.
 If all these photons have the same characteristics, they have the same color.
 This phenomenon is called a monochromatic beam of light.
 This is the case with LEDs, which are capable of emitting in a single color.
-Additionally, there are other beams of light composed of several types of photons, such as sunlight, white LEDs, or incandescent and energy-saving bulbs.
+Additionally, there are other beams of light composed of several types of photons, such as sunlight, white LEDs or incandescent and energy-saving light bulbs.
 Finally, the spectrum of a light beam is obtained by decomposing it.
 This allows for the exact association of photons present in the light and thus their individual colors.

-Figure 2: Spectrum of light decomposed by a prism (Source: Uncyclopedia Wikia)
+Figure 2: Spectrum of light decomposed by a prism (Source: Uncyclopedia Wikia).

 However, familiar metrics are not always the right ones.